YipengHu/COMP0197/README.md

 conda create --name comp0090 numpy matplotlib h5py tensorflow pytorch torchvision conda activate comp0090
 ```
->Additional libraries may be required for individual tutorials.
-Please see the _readme.md_ file in individual tutorial folders.
+>Additional libraries required for individual tutorials are specified in the _readme_ file in each tutorial directory.

 >Scripts with "_tf" and "_pt" postfix are using TensorFlow 2 and PyTorch, respectively.